turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 #### Step 1: Create an `Idea`

 We could write our entire application inside the `app.rb` file.
-But, instead, let's pull out the business logic about an idea out in to a class named `Idea`.
+But, instead, let's pull out the logic about an idea out in to a class named `Idea`.
 Create a file in the root of your project named `idea.rb` with these contents:

 ```ruby
 class Idea
 end
 ```

-Then, in your `POST /` path method, try to create an instance of `Idea`:
+Then, in our `POST /` path method, we are going to create an instance of `Idea`:

 ```ruby
 post '/' do